facebookresearch/active-mri-acquisition/README.md

 the dataset, please visit https://fastmri.med.nyu.edu/).
 Entry `"saved_models_dir"` indicates the folder where the environment will look for the checkpoints of reconstruction models.

+# Documentation
+For instructions on how to run the environment, evaluating baselines, and adding your own reconstruction models, please see our [documentation](broken_link_to_docs).

 # Citing
 ```bibtex
 @inproceedings{active_mri_acquisition_2020,